Endowed Chair Program

 This program is our commitment to supporting research and teaching.
 Through their endowed chair, physicians develop programs, participate in clinical research, write for national publications, make presentations on a national level and further elevate the regional, national and global prominence of their work.

 President and CEO Rick W. Merrill stated, "The potential of this program is profound.
 It holds incredible promise for our organization and the patients we serve.
-It is another step in our commitment to improve the health of every child through the prevention and treatment of illness, disease and injury."
+It is another step in our commitment to improve the well-being of every child in our communities and our care."

 The following physicians have been given an endowed chair in support of their work in their program areas: